ERA: Epoch-Resolved Arbitration for Duelling Admins in Group Management CRDTs: Concept: Epoch-Resolved Arbitration

 \subsection{Epoch events}

-Finality nodes announce their current sources via \textit{epoch events}.
-Assuming finality nodes do not backdate epoch events, this forms onion-like layers of events in each epoch, as shown in Figure~\ref{fig:epochonion}.
+A finality arbiter announces its current sources via \textit{epoch events}.
+Assuming the finality arbiter does not backdate epoch events, this forms onion-like layers of events in each epoch, as shown in Figure~\ref{fig:epochonion}.
 Events are then ordered by their epoch \textit{first}, thus finalising the \textit{execution order} of the CRDT, as shown in Figure~\ref{fig:epochexecution}.
-For example, $d_1$ is not part of the first epoch, despite it pointing to an event $a_2$ within the epoch.
-In the execution order, this means $epoch_1 \rightarrow d_1$.
+For example, $d_1$ is not part of the first epoch, despite it pointing to an event $a_2$ within the first epoch.
+In the execution order, this means $\mathit{epoch}_1 \rightarrow d_1$.
 Events not in any epoch are in a \textit{pending epoch} which executes after all other epochs, regardless of what the causal predecessors are in the event itself.
 Epochs are triggered based on the number of events in the pending epoch, but could also be triggered on-demand for non-monotonic events such as demotions.